 Income inequality is high in Morocco.
-In 2013, the share of national income1 of the richest 10% in Morocco stood at nearly 32%, 12 times higher than the share of national income of the poorest 10% of the population.
-High inequality can adversely affect long-term growth as it tends to be associated with underutilization of human potential.
+In 2013, the share of national income0 of the richest 10% in Morocco stood at nearly 32%, 12 times higher than the share of national income of the poorest 10% of the population.
 This paper argues that, drawing on international experience, there is much more that Morocco's government can do to reduce inequality while at the same time enhancing growth and - possibly - doing so in a manner that is budget-neutral or even budget-positive.
+Top of the list are reform of Morocco's dysfunctional educational system, and action to promote the participation of women in the labor force.
+Insufficient numbers of qualified workers are a key constraint on Morocco's growth and more Moroccan women are qualified and free to work.
+Availability of health services needs to be more equitable across Morocco's regions and social classes, enhancing not only the quality of life but also productivity.
+Morocco's tax system can be made more progressive, inclusive and efficient, i.e. without unduly affecting incentives to work and invest.
+Increased competition in key sectors would both promote equality and stimulate growth.
+Actions to reduce corruption could have similar effects.
+Far better access to data on tax collection and household surveys would greatly improve understanding of inequality in Morocco and is essential for an effective government response.